Share your handmade paper round(s) by mailing to:

 - The theme is the tree.
 The paper you choose to recycle may have once been a tree.

-- This project is ongoing so for now there are no deadlines.
+- This project is ongoing so, for now, there are no deadlines.

 - There are no size requirements.